 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.
+Our trust wide Equality, Diversity and Inclusion statement and strategy can be found here.

-Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND) and those with medical conditions, in line with our Special Educational Needs and Disability Policy (here), Children with Medical Health Needs Who Cannot attend School Policy (here) and Supporting Children with Medical Conditions (here).
+Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND) and those with medical conditions, in line with our Special Educational Needs and Disability Policy (here), Children with Medical Health Needs Who Cannot attend School Policy and Supporting Children with Medical Conditions.
+Both policies can be found here.